 I spent last week in Cookson Hills, Oklahoma at the Cookson Hills Center with the youth group from my church.
 As a group, we taped and mudded drywall, painted, worked with jewelry, fixed siding on a house, sanded concrete floors, moved a couple from their home of 14 years, picked up sticks, cooked ate and sang together.
 It was a good week, challenging and life-giving.
 Here is a bit of what I discovered:

 Cookson Hills and the surrounding area is an area debilitated by poverty.
 The community bears the wounds and scars of Native American genocide.
-The end of the Trail of Tears is close to Cookson Hills and the descendents of the Five Civilized Tribes, Cherokee, Choctaw, Muscogee, Chickasaw, and Seminole, continue to inhabit the area.
+The end of the Trail of Tears is close to Cookson Hills and the descendants of the Five Civilized Tribes, Cherokee, Choctaw, Muscogee, Chickasaw, and Seminole, continue to inhabit the area.
 In 1948, Methodist Women started a health clinic at Cookson Hills; they were the nearest medical help for more than 18 miles.
 They gave prenatal care, stitched people up, and offered vaccinations….whatever they could do to help.
 As medical help became more widely available in the area, the center moved to more of a social program that worked with low-income people of the tri-county area.

 Some startling facts about this area: